whrhrr/openalto.blog/source/_posts/ECS-Design-and-Implementation-Document.md

 1. Find the actual routing paths which packet will go through;
 2. Compute the routing cost by given paths and link properties.

 The fist step in our implementation is that ECS acquires the actual routing path between each endpoint pair.
 We use the algorithm shown as below to calculate paths.
-Notice that the paths may be multi-path for some reason such as load balancing.
+Notice that the paths may be multi-path for some reasons such as load balancing.

 ```
 IF find a existing routing service in ODL:
-    compute routing path by invoke routing service;
+    compute the routing path by invoke routing service;
 ELSE
-    compute routing path by looking up flow table;
+    compute the routing path by looking up flow tables;
 ```

 Following is the algorithm of computing routing path by looking up flow tables of each switch: